 The Advanced Motor Fuels initiative (AMF IA) has recently released the following two technical reports: Evaluation of Environmental Impact of Biodiesel Vehicles in Real Traffic Conditions, focusing on the comparison of real-world emissions of diesel fuel and biodiesel; and Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines, which also presents the results of testing carried out in Sweden, Finland and Canada.

-This concise 4-page document from the Advanced Fuel Cells initiative (AFC IA) pulls together the key messages from each of the seven annexes of the AFC IA to provide a summary relevant to experts and policy makers.
+This concise 4-page document from the Advanced Fuel Cells initiative (AFC IA) pulls together the key messages from each of the seven technical annexes to provide a summary relevant to experts and policy makers.
 Download here.